 Why is a multitude of counselors valuable (Proverbs 15:22)?Question: "Why is a multitude of counselors valuable (Proverbs 15:22)?"

 Answer: Proverbs 15:22 says, “Without counsel purposes are disappointed: but in the multitude of counselors they are established” (KJV).
-Proverbs 11:14 and 24:6 also mention the value of a “multitude of counselors” or having “many advisors.”
+Proverbs 11:14 and 24:6 also mention the value of a “multitude of counselors” or having “many advisers.”
 The general principle is that there is wisdom in seeking a wide range of advice from others instead of relying solely on one’s own knowledge or intuition.
 Considering other points of view and drawing on the experience of others is good.

-Of course, twenty foolish advisors are no better than one, so the kind of counselors one seeks makes all the difference in the outcome.
+Of course, twenty foolish advisers are no better than one, so the kind of counselors one seeks makes all the difference in the outcome.
 The Bible gives examples of people who listened to the wrong type of counsel and reaped disastrous results (Genesis 3:17; 16:2; Joshua 9:14; 1 Chronicles 10: 13–14; 2 Chronicles 22:4).
 A multitude of counselors won’t help if those counselors are fools.

 Human beings are fallible.
 No one gets it right 100 percent of the time.
 The wisest and most godly among us are still subject to human error.
 We set ourselves up for disappointment and often disaster when we build our lives or ministries based upon the counsel of just one person.
-It is good to surround ourselves with trusted advisors—a multitude of counselors—realizing that even wise people can see many things differently.
+It is good to surround ourselves with trusted advisers—a multitude of counselors—realizing that even wise people can see many things differently.

 Having a multitude of counselors is valuable because hearing varied viewpoints gives us a healthier foundation upon which to form opinions.
 We make the soundest decisions when we have fully investigated the issue from many angles, sought the Lord’s wisdom (James 1:5), and moved forward in faith (2 Corinthians 5:7).